 - Set a common framework for human rights assessments of suppliers by standardizing the assessment method and through sharing of results

-- Offer access to 3rd party assessment services to user organizations
+- Offer access to 3rd party assessment services to user organisations

 - Remove duplication of supplier assessments, making it easier for suppliers to demonstrate compliance with human rights and reduce industry costs

 Enables your suppliers to demonstrate respect for human rights, which allow improvement opportunities to be identified and worked on during the execution of their contracts, with the ultimate objective of improving working conditions in the supply chain.

 What is the cost of this service?

 The service is categorised as a “non-basic” service.
-This means that the user organizations are collectively and equally responsible for all service costs as defined by the annual HuRi service budget.
+This means that the user organisations are collectively and equally responsible for all service costs as defined by the annual HuRi service budget.
 Each assessment is paid for by the requestor.
-Contact service responsible for more details.
+Contact Domain Coordinator for more details.